Owners Expect Capital Items to Justify Their Presence on the Balance Sheet. Assets Earn Their Keep by Producing Returns.

 Understand which criteria decide spending decisions in each process.

-Many business firms establish a lifecycle management process for managing capital assets.
-The process purpose is merely to maximize asset contributions to the business while minimizing asset lifecycle costs.
+Some firms establish a lifecycle management process for managing capital assets.
+The process purpose is to maximize asset contributions to the business while minimizing asset lifecycle costs.
 The process typically expects each asset class to have a productive economic life, running for a certain number of years.
 Assets are within their "economic lives" when they return more value to owners than they cost to operate.

 Local asset managers and tax authorities usually designate an economic life they expect for individual asset classes—vehicles, factory machines, office furniture, or store equipment, for instance.
 Owners expect assets to earn more in their lives than it costs to acquire, maintain, and operate them.
 When asset costs exceed asset returns, the asset is beyond its "economic life."

 Business firms expect their capital equipment assets to justify their acquisition and existence throughout their economic life.
 Managers of capital equipment usually assess asset performance periodically, with profitability metrics and investment metrics such as return on investment (ROI), return on assets (ROA), total asset turnover, and return on capital employed (ROCE).
 Under-performing assets may become targets for efforts designed to

 Firms value and report capital equipment assets such as factory machines on the Balance Sheet differently than they treat noncapital assets (such as accounts receivable).
 For instance, capital equipment assets, in particular, have a reported book value on the Balance Sheet that can change during asset life.
 Book value changes may result from: